-Best reason to watch Mariners: pennant fever
+Best reason to watch Mariners: Pennant fever

 Seattle Mariners: The streak stops here (maybe)

 Mariners fans have endured 16 long, sad, frustrating years since their team last reached the postseason.
 The franchise's glory days—Griffey and the Big Unit, A-Rod and Ichiro—resulted in four playoff appearances from 1995 to 2001, but since then Seattle has mostly been a blip on the radar, with only six winning seasons in that time.
-But after finishing 86-76 last year, this season's edition looks like one that is finally ready to break through.
-Led by the power of sluggers Robinson Cano and Nelson Cruz, the offense led the AL in runs last season, and with the all-around excellence of third baseman Kyle Seager, a strong rotation fronted by longtime ace Felix Hernandez and a bullpen anchored by the electric arm of Edwin Diaz in the ninth inning, Seattle's drought may be coming to an end.
+But after finishing 86–76 last year, this season's edition looks like one that is finally ready to break through.
+With sluggers Robinson Cano and Nelson Cruz in the lineup, an offense that led the AL in runs last season, the all-around excellence of third baseman Kyle Seager, a strong rotation fronted by longtime ace Felix Hernandez and a bullpen anchored by the electric arm of Edwin Diaz in the ninth inning, Seattle's drought may be coming to an end.